Reactish-State

 We have a <Filter/> component that connects to the store with a selector (state) => state.visibilityFilter.

-When any action updates the todos slice, the selector in the <Filter/> component needs to re-run to determine if a re-rendering of the component is required.
-This is not optimal as <Filter/> component should not even be bothered when the todos are added/removed/updated.
+When any action updates the todos slice, the selector in the <Filter/> component needs to re-run to determine if a re-render is required.
+This is not optimal, as the <Filter/> component should not be affected when todos are added, removed, or updated.

 In contrast, decentralized state management may approach the same problem with two separate states: